Jelofen1962/Guacamole-Death-Predictor/README.md

 Install Dependencies:
 Make sure you have the necessary Python packages installed.
 You can set up a virtual environment and install the dependencies using:

+3. **Important Note**:

+*Generator.py is to create dataset to src/data.txt *Main.py is using the generated dataset to train and be more accurate and accuracy is into the src/accuracy.txt *Start.py is what you need to start the prediction

 Run the Model:
 Follow the instructions in the usage.md file to input your data and receive predictions.